Who We Are 2004

 During the conference Colleen Coble was honored as the first ACRW Mentor of the Year.

-On September 18, 2004, President Rachel Hauck made the momentous announcement that in order to better reflect ACRW’s identity as an organization for more than Christian romance writers, but all genres of Christian fiction, the Advisors and Operating Board agreed unanimously to change the name from American Christian Romance Writers to American Christian Fiction Writers (ACFW).
-The name change would officially go into effect in October 2004.
+On September 18, 2004, President Rachel Hauck announced that in order to better reflect ACRW’s identity as an organization for more than Christian romance writers, the Advisors and Operating Board agreed unanimously to change the name from American Christian Romance Writers to American Christian Fiction Writers (ACFW).
+The name and focus change went into effect in October 2004.

 ACRW/ACFW reached a milestone during the conference weekend when the New York Times published an article about the organization and the rise of Christian fiction’s popularity.

-In December, Tammy Alexander announced her resignation as Conference Coordinator to be able to devote more time to her writing.
+In December, Tammy Alexander announced her resignation as Conference Coordinator in order to devote more time to her writing.

 ACFW ended 2004 with 650 members.